Vishal062/Coding-Practice/OneLinerBackend.md

 - Faster than traditional database.
 - Expressive query languages.

+## Why Use MongoDB?

+- Document-oriented – Since MongoDB is a NoSQL type database, instead of having data in a relational type format, it stores the data in documents.
+This makes MongoDB very flexible and adaptable to real business world situation and requirements.

+- Ad hoc queries – MongoDB supports searching by field, range queries, and regular expression searches.
+Queries can be made to return specific fields within documents.

+- Indexing – Indexes can be created to improve the performance of searches within MongoDB.
+Any field in a MongoDB document can be indexed.

+- Replication – MongoDB can provide high availability with replica sets.
+A replica set consists of two or more mongo DB instances.
+Each replica set member may act in the role of the primary or secondary replica at any time.
+The primary replica is the main server which interacts with the client and performs all the read/write operations.
+The Secondary replicas maintain a copy of the data of the primary using built-in replication.
+When a primary replica fails, the replica set automatically switches over to the secondary and then it becomes the primary server.

+- Load balancing – MongoDB uses the concept of sharding to scale horizontally by splitting data across multiple MongoDB instances.
+MongoDB can run over multiple servers, balancing the load and/or duplicating data to keep the system up and running in case of hardware failure.

 # Q4.
 What is replication in MongoDb?

 >Replication is the process of synchronizing data across multiple server. replications provide redundancy and increase data availablity.with multiple copies of data on diffrent database servers, replication protects a database from the loss of a single server. replication also allow you to recover from hardware failure and service interruptions.